(Full time) 2022 start

 This degree provides you with knowledge of advanced finance concepts, whilst developing your quantitative, mathematical and research skills.

-Taught by experienced academics based in both Leeds University Business School and the School of Mathematics, you’ll cover key topics including financial derivative pricing, discrete and continuous time models, risk management and portfolio optimisation, as well as statistical and machine learning methods for finance.
+Taught by experienced academics based in both Leeds University Business School and the School of Mathematics, you’ll cover key topics including financial derivative pricing, discrete and continuous time models, risk management and portfolio optimisation.

-You will be equipped with a rare combination of mathematical skills and the latest business finance knowledge, which is highly sought after in the financial sector by banks, and investment and consultancy companies.
+You’ll be equipped with a rare combination of mathematical and business finance knowledge, a skillset highly sought after in the financial sector by banks and investment companies.
 It’s also excellent preparation if you’re interested in pursuing further academic research.

-This course is ideal if you’ve previously studied finance, economics, mathematics, physics or computing, and are interested in applying your skills to financial markets.
+This course is ideal if you’ve previously studied mathematics or statistics, finance, economics, physics or computing, and are interested in applying your skills to financial markets.

-In your first semester you’ll develop a broad understanding of corporate finance and how financial theory relates to practice in business and financial markets.
-This will put your mathematical studies into context while you develop your skills in applied statistics and probability, machine learning methods and discrete time finance.
+In your first semester, you’ll develop a broad understanding of corporate finance and how financial theory relates to practice in business and financial markets.
+This will put your mathematical studies into context while developing your skills in applied statistics and probability, machine learning methods and discrete time stochastic processes in finance.

-You’ll build on these skills in topics such as continuous time finance, risk management and computational methods.
-You’ll also gain specialist knowledge in topics that suit your career ambitions such as risk and insurance, actuarial science and behavioural finance.
+You’ll build on these skills in topics such as continuous time stochastic processes, risk management and computational methods.
+You’ll also gain specialist knowledge in topics that suit your career ambitions, such as risk and investment and behavioural finance.

 The course will improve your research skills and allow you to study different research methodologies, including those employed by our own leading academics.
 This will prepare you for your dissertation – an independent research project on a topic of your choice that you’ll submit by the end of the year.